iffydopsqueen/aws-bootcamp-cruddur-2023/journal/week1.md

 docker run --rm -p 4567:4567 -it -e FRONTEND_URL='*' -e BACKEND_URL='*' backend-flask:v1.0
 ```

+That should fix the `404` error.
+To be very sure the issue is fixed, append this url `/api/activities/home` to your backend URL and you should get back a `json` file.
+Woohoo!

 ### 2. Containerizing the Frontend

 For the frontend, create a `Dockerfile` in the `frontend-react-js` directory.
 Either do this by using the CLI or in the UI.